aelfric/ncfl-livedocs/ld.md

     - Judges: if you do NOT have both A-flight debaters, but you do have both B-flight debaters, you can let the B-flight debaters go first
     - However: DO NOT MIX AND MATCH
-      - A-flight debaters MUST debate each other
+      - Flight 1 debaters MUST debate each other
-      - B-flight debaters MUST debate each other
+      - Flight 2 debaters MUST debate each other
     - Judges: ONCE the first flight is done - move immediately to the next flight
   - For round 5:
-    - Because the Coin Flip is pre-set to occur a specific time in each Flight we cannot start B-flight early in Round 5.
+    - Because the Coin Flip is pre-set to occur a specific time in each Flight we cannot start Flight 2 early in Round 5.
-    - Students: A-Flight should go to the floor immediately once Round 5 is posted!
+    - Students: Flight 1 should go to the floor immediately once Round 5 is posted!
-  - All kids should go to the floor (A-flight + B-flight) prior to Round Start and those not debating go back to the Student Lounge once the Round Starts
+  - All kids should go to the floor (Flight 1 + Flight 2) prior to Round Start and those not debating go back to the Student Lounge once the Round Starts
 - Judges: Do NOT disclose your decision or provide oral critique - the decision and all comments go on the ballot.